QuTech-Delft/qne-adk/README.md

 <!--- QNE EXPERIMENT RESULTS --->
 <details closed>
 <summary><b>qne experiment results</b></summary>
-Download the results for an experiment that has been run.
+Get the results for an experiment that has been run.
 <br></br>

 ```